Rakshitg600/Notakto-website/README.md

 The notakto project welcomes all contributions!

-If you have a question about the project or an idea on how to improve it, open an issue or create a pull request.
+If you have a question about the project or an idea on how to improve it, open an issue and then create a pull request.

 To create a pull request: